pipedocs/pipedocs.github.io/content/intro_proc.md

 The XCP imaging pipeline (XCP system) is a free, open-source software package for processing of multimodal neuroimages.
 The XCP system uses a [modular design](https://pipedocs.github.io/modules/index.html) to deploy analytic routines from leading MRI analysis platforms, including FSL, AFNI, and ANTs.

 The XCP system is designed to run in the Linux bash shell or from a Docker or Singularity image.
+We strongly recommend using Docker or Singularity.
-Users provide an input data set and specify parameters for the analysis that they wish to perform on that data set, and the XCP Engine parses the user-provided parameters to build and run a processing pipeline.
-The XCP system supports a number of pipeline modalities, including [functional connectivity](https://pipedocs.github.io/config/streams/fc), [volumetric anatomy](https://pipedocs.github.io/config/streams/anat), [task-based activation](https://pipedocs.github.io/config/streams/task), and perfusion.
+Users provide XCP Engine with the output from ``FMRIPREP`` and specify parameters for the analysis that they wish to perform.
+XCP Engine parses the user-provided parameters to build and run a processing pipeline.
+The XCP system supports a number of pipeline modalities, including [functional connectivity](https://pipedocs.github.io/config/streams/fc), [volumetric anatomy](https://pipedocs.github.io/config/streams/anat) and perfusion.

+## Useful Features

+XCP Engine provides tools to take ``FMRIPREP`` output and performs the next steps required for many functional connectivity and structural analyses.

 ## Neuroimage processing